What is retail merchandising?

-In the end, they must be both business savvy and creative in constructing an environment that stimulates a consumer’s desire to buy what they came in for as well as the add-ons they didn’t know they needed...and all at full price.
+In the end, they must be both business savvy and creative in constructing an environment that stimulates consumer behavior enough to increase their desire to buy what they came in for as well as the add-ons they didn't know they needed...and all at full price.

 Here are 7 tips and tricks for visual merchandising your brick and mortar store:

 Great in-store merchandising invites shoppers to take a look, so avoid putting a display table perpendicular just inside your entrance.

 Moving a product from its regular shelf location to a featured end cap has been proven to lead to an average sales increase of 25%, so regularly move your products around.

 Digital displays can help tell a fuller, specific product story but can also detract customers from the products they are near, so make sure your digital displays are supporting but not the main show.
 If conversion doesn't improve, change messaging or location.

 Look through your whole salesfloor for distractions.
 Are there too many messages to try this or do that or buy this or look here ?
 Streamline a shopper's experience so they linger, not bolt for the door.

 Select fixtures with wheels so you have unlimited opportunities to change your entire store around quickly and efficiently.

 Feature your best merchandise at the front of the store as shopper interest wanes the further they go into the middle of a store.

 Put sale items in the back so thrifty consumers have to move through your salesfloor to get to them.To go deeper with your group on visual merchandising, have Bob present his popular speech How To Visual Merchandise Your Store With Displays That Sell